-Most products enter through the maritime ports of Matadi and Boma in Kongo Central province, N’djili International Airport in Kinshasa, Kasumbalesa customs post on the Zambian border, or through several entry points on the Rwandan and Ugandan borders.
+Most products enter through the maritime ports of Matadi and Boma in Kongo Central Province, the N’djili International Airport in Kinshasa, the Kasumbalesa customs post on the Zambian border, or various entry points on the Rwandan and Ugandan borders.

-After customs clearance, importers move the products to their warehouse by truck, although some limited rail service is available from Matadi and in Katanga province.
-Importers either sell their products directly from the warehouse or move them to wholesale shops.
+After customs clearance, importers transport the products by truck to their warehouse, although limited rail service is available from Matadi and in Katanga Province.
+Importers either sell their products directly from the warehouse or take them to wholesales shops.

-Wholesalers sell the products to retailers, whose shops may vary from Western-style buildings to open air markets.
+Wholesalers sell products to retailers, whose shops can range from Western-style buildings to open-air markets.
 Major distribution centers include Kinshasa, Lubumbashi, Matadi, Mbuji-Mayi, Mbandaka, Kananga, Kikwit, Kisangani, Goma, and Bukavu.
-The DRC’s distribution system functions on both modern and traditional levels, and the informal sector tends to grow in proportion to economic recessions.
-Many firms, particularly Congolese, Lebanese, Indian, and Pakistani enterprises, conduct at least part of their business through informal channels.
+The DRC’s distribution system functions at both modern and traditional levels, and the informal sector tends to grow in proportion to economic recessions.
+Many companies, particularly Congolese, Lebanese, Indian, and Pakistani firms, conduct at least part of their business through informal channels.
 Smuggling, under-invoicing, and tax evasion are widespread.

 Most economic activity centers on the DRC’s major cities.
 In the country’s interior, transportation is difficult, expensive, and nearly impossible in the rainy season.
-The 2016 economic crisis worsened the situation and the concomitant increase in the price of fuel, combined with the lack of appropriate roads and infrastructure in the country, has made the distribution of products beyond the major cities and ports increasingly difficult.
+Since the economic crisis of 2016, the situation has worsened, and the resulting increase in fuel prices, combined with the lack of adequate roads and infrastructure in the country, has made it increasingly difficult to distribute products beyond the major cities and ports.

 Using an Agent or Distributor

-Using a local agent is the quickest way to deploy a sales force in DRC.
-Local sales agents bring experience, customer portfolios and knowledge of the local market.
-The Economic and Commercial Section of the United States Embassy in Kinshasa may provide some assistance identifying agents.
+Using a local agent is the fastest way to deploy a sales force in the DRC.
+Local agents bring experience, a portfolio of customers, and knowledge of the local market.
+The Economic and Commercial Section of the U.S. Embassy in Kinshasa can provide assistance in identifying local agents and distributors.

 Establishing an Office